 The first year was like a jon boat at sea; sometimes the waters were calm, but in all cases the sides of the boat are unnervingly low and it's difficult to find faith in that flat bottom.
 I mean, even the Titanic sank, right?
 After the one year mark I felt more confident, like getting out of the boat and hiking up into the trees.
-The idea has been, I think, to enter the jungle alone and come back a few weeks later with scalps.
-Sometimes I feel like I'm back in the boat, though, sailing for the New World, with no shore on the horizon.
+The idea has been, I think, to enter the jungle alone.
+Sometimes I feel like I'm back in the boat, sailing for the New World with no shore on the horizon.

 For as long as I've lived in Tiny Cottage, the oven hasn't functioned properly.
 I never got over being a home-owner and I'm used to fixing things myself, but I'm proud to say I didn't disassemble the stove to find out why the oven didn't heat.
-Finally last year, over drinks and Halloween candy, I told the landlords it wasn't working.
+Finally, over drinks and Halloween candy, I told the landlords the oven wasn't working.
 They figured it was best to just replace the whole appliance; I said it wasn't any bother, and the conversation turned to other things.

 This last Saturday morning a guy came out early and put in the new stove.
 And then the guy said:

 "Small problem.
 Do you have any batteries?"
 My new gas stove has an intermittent electric pilot light system.
-I found 4 AAs; the guy's wife was willing to go to the store and get more, but he said he was content (and so was I) to show me where the batteries go and call it a morning.
+I found 4 AAs, but my new stove needed 8.
+The guy's wife was willing to go to the store and get more, but he said he was content (and so was I) to show me where the batteries go.
+We called it a morning.

-After book club I went to Aldi and found no batteries; Aldi is next to the pool hall.
-The pool hall didn't have batteries, either.
-I gave my phone to the bartender to charge, played dueling jukebox with Dave, and ate snacks with a new friend who insisted I try the pizza dumplings - they're awesome.
+After book club I went to Aldi for batteries but they didn't have any AAs.
+Aldi is next to the pool hall.
+The pool hall didn't have batteries for me, either (I asked.)
+I asked the bartender to charge my phone, played Chicago vs. Delta blues on the jukebox with Dave, and ate snacks with a new friend who insisted I try the pizza dumplings.
+They're awesome.

 I stopped at Giant for batteries on the way home (the bartender hates Giant, he says vehemently.)
-I parked my car and then remembered the cell phone charging behind the bar.
-I went back down the street to the pool hall and stood next to the cash register, waiting for the bartender.
+I parked my car and then remembered my cell phone charging behind the bar.
+Back at the pool hall, I stood next to the cash register, waiting for the bartender.
 Oh, look - a basket of remotes sitting right there.
-I was rifling through them looking for AA instead of AAA when the bartender snatched the basket away from me and hand over my phone.
+I was rifling through them looking for AA instead of AAA when the bartender snatched the basket away from me and handed over my phone.
 I went back to Giant to buy the batteries and some pop-up cinnamon rolls.

-I met Josh Bell at the Kennedy Center, and it's because I embrace my neurosis: I can't stay sitting at a concert.
+I shook hands with Josh Bell at the Kennedy Center, and it's because I embrace my neurosis: I can't stay sitting at a concert.
 I have to get up and stand back against the wall.
 Wall-people are a thing; if you already know then you are one, and I salute you.
-Eventually I was just overwhelmed with emotion and I had to go outside.
-You can't go back in while the concert is in session, but there's a nice TV outside the hall and some rows of chairs, so I stood there in the Introvert Section and watched until the end.
+Eventually I was just overwhelmed with emotion and had to go outside.
+You can't go back inside while the concert is in session, but there's a nice TV on the wall and some rows of chairs, so I stood there in the Introvert Section and watched until the end.
 I was trying to be the first person to leave when a man motioned toward a velvet rope cordoning off a queue.

 "Stand there if you want an autograph."

 There was only ONE FAMILY in the line.
 I was freaking out.
-I could actually do this: meet Josh Bell and get an autograph, and talk to very few people and not queue for an hour, and still leave before traffic got crazy.
+This could actually work for me: meet Josh Bell and get an autograph, talk to very few people, not queue for an hour, and still leave before traffic got crazy.
 So I did that.

 I had only the playbill for Mr. Bell to sign, but he signed it, and I told him what matters most to me: